iappsqainterview/string-challenge/README.md

 Afterwards, write a TestNG, JUnit, or ScalaTest class for each solution which tests these methods.<br>
 Include both positive and negative cases for validations.

-The complete project should be provided back in a zipped file.
+The complete project should be provided back in a zipped file.<br>
 Please do not fork this repository.